Keyboard shortcuts

 Building from Source

-This guide covers building FsPulse from source code, which is useful for development, customization, or running on platforms without pre-built binaries.
+This guide covers building fsPulse from source code, which is useful for development, customization, or running on platforms without pre-built binaries.

 Prerequisites

-Before building FsPulse, ensure you have the following installed:
+Before building fsPulse, ensure you have the following installed:

 Required Tools